Getting Started in One of Our Majors

 Bring your STAR report showing completion of these courses to the main biology office (Halsey 142) and ask to be assigned a faculty adviser.
 You may request a certain faculty member but, because we try to keep adviser loads evenly spread at no more than 20 to 30 students per adviser, your request may not be able to be honored.
 If you plan to graduate in four years, be sure to visit your departmental adviser about once per semester!

-Our faculty members specialize in certain advising areas, as follows.
+Our faculty and staff specialize in certain advising areas, as follows.
 Please attend their office hours or email them for an advising appointment.

-- General Biology: Adler, Cooper, Dilkes, Kostman, Kurtz, Matson, Michalski, Mitchell
+- General Biology: Adler, Churchill, Dilkes, Kostman, Kurtz, Matson, Michalski, Mitchell, Ladwig, Lucas

 - Environmental Health: Mueller-Spitz